DjangoGirls/organizer-manual/in_person_workshops/step_by_step/README.md

 * Make sure attendees confirmed their attendance.
 Don't worry if some applicants don't respond by the time that you set, simply move on to the next person on the waiting list.
 * [Verify that all the logistics are figured out](../logistics.md).
 * Reach out to potential guest speakers.
 Often, the workshop attendees come from different walks of life and aren't familiar with many aspects of open-source communities.
-* Email [Webucator](https://www.webucator.com/) at [djangogirls@webucator.com](mailto:djangogirls@webucator.com) to get a coupon code for your workshop.
-This will give your participants free access to Webucator's self-paced courses.

 ### 2 weeks before